IMCTlab/ML-ethanol-optimization/README.md

 # ML-ethanol-optimization

 ## Description
-This repository represents machine learning (ML) script used in the publication ""
+This repository represents the machine learning (ML) script used in the publication ""

-Overall, we used XGBoost to train the model for predicting ethanol production in the combinatorial yeasts.
-We searched for suitable ML algorithms uisng the caret package, and XGBoost was usd for comprehensive model training.
+Overall, we used XGBoost to train the model for predicting ethanol production in combinatorial yeasts.
+We searched for suitable ML algorithms using the caret package, and XGBoost was used for comprehensive model training.

-All analysis were performed under R version 4.1.1
+All analyses were performed under R version 4.1.1

 ## Data availability
-Raw data required for analysis are deposited on this repository and can be found at supplementary materials in the publication.
+Raw data required for analysis are deposited in this repository and can be found in supplementary materials in the publication.

 ## R Packages in the analysis
 * [caret](https://topepo.github.io/caret/)